weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

     </center></body></html>

 Run `curl -v outyet:8080` several times to confirm that Weave Net is balancing the load.
 You will notice that the IP address for `outyet` is not always the same and instead is randomized by weavedns as it balances the load between the hosts.
-For more information on weavedns see [Automatic Discovery with WeaveDNS](http://docs.weave.works/weave/latest_release/weavedns.html).
+For more information on weavedns see [Discovering Containers with WeaveDNS](/documentation/net-1.5-weavedns).

 ### Overriding Default Configuration Variables